- Mr G Boys - Curriculum Leader

-- Mr P Marklove - Head of Year 8
+- Mr P Marklove - Teacher of PE and Head of Year 9

-- Mrs L Wilkinson - Teacher of Dance & PE
+- Mrs L Scott - Teacher of Dance & PE

 "Together, we have the power to inspire, connect, and deliver on new opportunities and rich experiences that can open doors to innovation and progress while growing global economies and increasing well-being."